ImJustIvaan/RoCheap/README.md

 ### Via button

-Click the RedirectTube button in the toolbar to open the current YouTube video in FreeTube.
+Click the RoCheap button in the toolbar to open the current YouTube video in FreeTube.
 ![](/assets/toolbar.jpg)

 ### Via context menu